mikependon/RepoDB.NET/codes/classmappings.md

-<h5 class="center code-title">Explicit Mapping</h5>
+<h5 class="center code-title">Class Mapping</h5>

-Create a much more descriptive class and properties by maximing the object mapping capability.
+Organize the names of your entity models by placing the correct mappings towards your database objects.
 [Learn more](/feature/classmapping)

 ```csharp
 [Map("[sales].[Customer]")]